-- Staff, Students and Affiliates will not disclose confidential information or information which may bring the University into disrepute, on Social Media.
+- Staff, Students and Affiliates will not disclose confidential information or information that may bring the University into disrepute, on Social Media.

-- Staff, Students and Affiliates are to respect copyright and should not post, or seek to post, content that includes material that is not their original work or that in any way infringes copyright or the intellectual property of another person (including the University) without proper due reference and/or acknowledgment of that work.
-This may include photographs or slide presentations.
+- Staff, Students and Affiliates are to respect copyright and not post, or seek to post, content that includes material that is not their original work or that in any way infringes copyright or the intellectual property of another person (including the University) without proper attribution and/or acknowledgment of that work.
+This may include photographs, videos or slide presentations.

-- At all times while engaged in Social Media, Staff, Students and Affiliates will act in accordance with the University’s Code of Conduct or the Student Conduct Policy (as appropriate), the Discrimination and Harassment: Policy and Procedure, and other applicable policies, procedures and charters of the University.
+- At all times while engaged in Social Media, Staff, Students and Affiliates will act in accordance with the University’s Staff and Student Codes of Conduct (as appropriate), the Bullying, Discrimination, Harassment and Sexual Misconduct Policy and Procedures, and other applicable policies, procedures and charters of the University.

 - spurious or derogatory comments;